AugustineCha/augustinecha.github.io/about/index.md

 	- Developing path finding algorithms for a robot-arm to harvest detected fruits.

 	- Creating a GUI program for object detection using computer vision and deep learning algorithms.

-## Research Experience
-- **Undergraduate Researcher**  <span style="float: right;"> Nov.
-2016 ~ Jun.
-2018 </span><br>
-*Deep Computer Vision Laboratory*, Konkuk University
-Supervisor: Prof. Wonjun Kim
-	- Applied saliency detection as a filtering weight to guide feature matching algorithms to increase matching reliability.
-Published an international paper and gave a poster presentation based on the work.
-	- Collaborated with a colleague in a project on haze removal.
-Applied multi-scale superpixel using SLIC to establish a precise Dark Channel Prior(DCP) map.
-Published a domestic paper and gave a poster presentation based on the work.
-	- Conducted a self-project on a learning-based feature point detector by mimicking handcraft feature detecting algorithms using neural network.
-Applied auto-encoding networks to learn feature points produced by SIFT.

 ## Publications
 - **Saliency-guided feature matching for self-driving systems**